OndrejNepozitek/Edgar-Unity/docs/basics/level-graphs.md

 <Image src="img/v2/level_graphs/level_graph_window.png" caption="Graph editor window" />

 Window controls:
-- *Selected graph*: name of the currently selected level graph
+- *Selected graph*: the name of the currently selected level graph
 - *Select in inspector*: selects the current graph in the inspector window
 - *Select level graph*: selects a different level graph

 Working with level graphs:
 - *Create room*: double click on an empty space in the grid
 - *Configure room*: double click on an existing room
-- *Delete room*: right click on a room and select *Delete room*
+- *Delete room*: right-click on a room and select *Delete room*
 - *Move room*: left click and then drag around
 - *Add connection*: hold *ctrl* while left-clicking a room and then move the cursor to a different room
-- *Delete connection*: right click on a connection handle and select *Delete connection*
+- *Delete connection*: right-click on a connection handle and select *Delete connection*

 <Image src="img/v2/level_graphs/level_graph_controls.gif" caption="Level graph controls" />

 ## Room templates

 When we have our rooms and connections, it is time to setup room templates.
 In the *Level graph* inspector window above, we can see 2 sections - *Default room templates* and *Corridor room templates*.
-These section are used to specify which room templates are available for which room.
+These sections are used to specify which room templates are available for which room.
 Below you can see the setup from [Example 1](../examples/example-1.md).

 <Image src="img/v2/level_graphs/level_graph_inspector2.png" caption="Example of assigned room templates" />

 ### Room templates sets

-It may sometimes be useful to group our room templates into groups like *Shop rooms*, *Boss rooms*, etc. We can create a so-called **Room templates set** by navigating to *Create -> Dungeon generator -> Room templates set*.
+It may sometimes be useful to group our room templates into groups like *Shop rooms*, *Boss rooms*, etc. We can create a so-called **Room templates set** by navigating to *Create -> Edgar -> Room templates set*.
 It is a simple ScriptableObject that holds an array of room templates and we can use it instead of assigning individual room templates one by one.
 The main advantage is that if we later decide to add a new shop room template, we do not have to change all the shop rooms to include this new template - we simply add it to the room templates set.

 <Image src="img/v2/level_graphs/room_templates_set.png" caption="Example of a room templates set that holds all our basic rooms.
 If we add another room template later, the change gets propagated to all the rooms in the level graph that are using this room templates set." />